Motorists drive up prices for battery metal lead

 The United States accounts for 13% of global lead demand, but consumption has been boosted by the end of COVID-19 lockdowns as motorists seek replacements for lead-acid batteries that have failed after long periods without use.

-Prices were also boosted last week by rumours of a lead refinery declaring force majeure, analysts and traders said, though no such news subsequently emerged.
+Prices were also boosted last week by rumors of a lead refinery declaring force majeure, analysts and traders said, though no such news subsequently emerged.

 Benchmark lead hit its highest since July 2018 at $2,344 a tonne on June 30.